barbedStingray/the-vault/AbilityTypes.md

         +3 this turn, -2 the next
     - Siphon (stealing set pts / play?) converts the difference between this card and target card into bonus points
+    - Unlimited / Extra
+        Can have duplicate characters in play

 **Exit/Inactive Effects**